ballerina-platform/module-ballerinax-twitter/README.md

 2. Download and install [Ballerina Swan Lake Beta2](https://ballerina.io/).

 ### Building the source
-Execute the following commands to build from the source:
+Execute the following commands to build from the source.

 * To build the package:
     ```